Beoordelingsdatum: 9 november 2022

 Heart rate, movement, blood oxygen levels, sleep data, voice recordings if you use voice commands

-There was a major data leak of 61 million fitness tracker data records, including Apple's Healthkit data, by the third party company GetHealth.
+In 2021, a major data leak was reported of 61 million fitness tracker data records, including Apple's Healthkit data, by the third party company GetHealth.
 In September 2021, a group of security researchers discovered GetHealth had an unsecured database containing over 61 million records related to wearable technology and fitness services.
 GetHealth accessed health data belonging to wearable device users around the world and leaked it in an non-password protected, unencrypted database.
 The list contained names, birthdates, weight, height, gender, and geographical location, as well as other medical data, such as blood pressure.